querkmachine/encyclopedia-robotica/src/wiki/Anthroid.md

 BellaBot, a delivery robot manufactured by PUDU Robotics, is an upright robot with a head and software design intended to resemble a domestic cat.

+The musician Avian Invasion wears a helmet resembling a robotic bird.

 ### In media

 Anthroid characters in media include Scratch, a robot rooster created by Doctor Robotnik in the _Adventures of Sonic the Hedgehog_ TV series.